When My World Was Young...

 This was my first indication that homosexuality had a dimension larger than that of an erect penis.
 Although I learned nothing more about homosexual social life for years, I never forgot that first glimpse in Esquire magazine.

 My parents had married in the early 30's after knowing each other just six weeks - he was 18, she was 19.
 Both came from families of Irish origin.
-However, my mother, whose family were dedicated (and staunchly anti-Catholic) Presbyterians, converted to my father's Catholic faith - despite the fact that my father did not attend church!
+However, my mother, whose family were generations of staunchly anti-Catholic members of the Orange Order and dedicated Presbyterians, converted to my father's Catholic faith - despite the fact that my father did not attend church!
 A daughter born a few years after their marriage was severely deformed and died shortly after her first birthday.
 My father did heavy manual labor for a living, and they/we were to live in a state of ongoing financial insecurity until the post-WW II years.
 During the war my father was exempt from active duty because his job was deemed vital to the war effort.

 '44, bobby soxers in a record store

 As long as I could remember he worked literally from dawn to dusk (6 a.m. to 6 p.m.) and sometimes longer, seven days a week, three hundred and sixty-five days a year.
 His only days off are when he is hospitalized.
 My mother went on secret spending binges for clothes, causing bills to accumulate.
 The rent is often late, sometimes we run out of credit at the grocery store.
 I go to a public school, but I enjoy the Christian Doctrine classes we Catholics attend (during "released time" from public school) once a week at the tiny parochial school.